 Consult early to save money

 The most important rule of thumb: Get your shipping provider involved early.
-Reach out to your account executive or request a free packaging design consultation from a FedEx packaging engineer before investing in packaging materials, settling shipping rates, determining price points, and making other decisions that affect your profit margin.
+Reach out to your account executive or request a packaging design consultation from a FedEx packaging engineer before investing in packaging materials, settling shipping rates, determining price points, and making other decisions that affect your profit margin.

 Money-saving packaging tips:

 - Plan ahead — far ahead.
 Weight, dimensional weight, oversize charges, and special handling affect the cost of shipping your product.
 Dimensional weight and oversize charges relate to the size of the package itself.
 If you are developing a product now, it's not too early to consult with a shipping engineer to consider minor changes that could reduce your shipping charges.
-Some products can be redesigned for easy shipping and partial assembly by the consumer, for exam
+Some products can be redesigned for easy shipping and partial assembly by the consumer, for example.

 - Don't assume the original package suffices.
 Many businesses buy products for redistribution.
 These may be mass-produced and shipped safely enough to the distributor on pallets, but once off the pallet, single boxes may not withstand the rigors of transport.